-See D. Anderson, Control Orders in 2011 (March 2012) and TPIMS in 2012 (March 2013).

-Four of the ten men placed under TPIM notices in 2012 had been unsuccessfully prosecuted prior to that point.

-See D. Anderson, First Report on the operation of the Terrorist Asset-Freezing Etc. Act 2010, December 2011, and the supplementary report of December 2012.

-WHERE ARE THE SAFEGUARDS?
+Where are the safeguards?

-- 43. Most of the major elements of United Kingdom anti-terrorism law can thus be linked to a special characteristic of terrorist crime, whether it be the need to intervene earlier than would normally be the case so as to pre-empt the possibility of a catastrophic incident, or the difficulties of turning national security intelligence into evidence admissible in open court.
-This enables a more nuanced defence of the law than the over-simple argument that terrorism is a scourge and that special measures are therefore justified to counter it. - 44.
+Most of the major elements of UK anti-terrorism law can thus be linked to a special characteristic of terrorist crime, whether it be the need to intervene earlier than would normally be the case so as to pre-empt the possibility of a catastrophic incident, or the difficulties of turning national security intelligence into evidence admissible in open court.
+This enables a more nuanced defence of the law than the over-simple argument that terrorism is a scourge and that special measures are therefore justified to counter it. \E.H.R.L.R.
+240

 The fact that a specific operational objective is being pursued does not however mean that each measure operates in a just or acceptable manner.
-Indeed with such broad powers, the potential for abuse is rarely absent.23 - 45.
+Indeed with such broad powers, the potential for abuse is rarely absent.

 Take the precursor offences.
 By seeking to extend the reach of the criminal law to people who are more and more on the margins, and to activities taking place earlier and earlier in the story, their shadow begins to loom over all manner of previously innocent interactions.
 The effects can, at worst, be horrifying for individuals and demoralising to communities.
 A well-known example, though not a typical one, is of Rizwaan Sabir, the University of Nottingham student who in 2008 downloaded the Al-Qaida training manual from the US Justice Department website in order to research his choice of thesis, and found himself detained for several days in a police station, along with a University employee, on suspicion of the commission, preparation or instigation of acts of terrorism.
-He eventually won his action for false imprisonment. - 46.
+He eventually won his action for false imprisonment.

 The proscription of national separatist organisations may be justified as a way of preventing fund-raising.
 Yet it can also impinge upon the everyday life of those who are not members of the organisation, but merely of the ethnic community from which the organisation derives its support.
-Contact in the form of overt surveillance, evening visits at home from the police and persistent pressure to inform, in the words of one Tamil, "shapes what it is possible to say .. silences those who take up one position, and emboldens those on the other side".
-Added to which, condemnation by the United Kingdom as a terrorist organisation can be of useful propaganda value, both domestically and internationally, to governments which seek to repress the organisation in question or the population that it claims to represent, perhaps by violent and unsavoury means of their own.24 - 47.
+Contact in the form of overt surveillance, evening visits at home from the police and persistent pressure to inform, in the words of one Tamil, "shapes what it is possible to say... silences those who take up one position, and emboldens those on the other side".
+Added to which, condemnation by the United Kingdom as a terrorist organisation can be of useful propaganda value, both domestically and internationally, to governments which seek to repress the organisation in question or the population that it claims to represent, perhaps by violent and unsavoury means of their own.

 With control orders and now TPIMs, severe restrictions on everyday life are coupled with a procedure for judicial review that is not only imperfect, because of the subject's inability to see evidence against him, but unavoidably slow in its operation.
-Were it ever to be unscrupulously exercised, which has not been the case to date, people could be detained
+Were it ever to be unscrupulously exercised, which has not been the case to date, people could be detained under excessively strict controls for appreciable periods of time without any proper basis for doing so.

-That is particularly so as the nature of the threat changes: measures that might have been justifiable in the face of highly-organised al-Qaeda plots to kill hundreds or thousands of people may be more difficult to defend in a world where the likely threat is smaller in scale.
-These issues must however be looked at in a realistic time-scale: it is not feasible for the law to change so as to reflect each temporary variation in threat levels.

-D. Anderson, The Terrorism Acts in 2011, June 2012, chapter 4.

-- under excessively strict controls for appreciable periods of time without any proper basis for doing so. - 48.
 My concern for present purposes is not whether these various powers are properly operated, or whether their use can be counterproductive: these subjects are addressed in my regular reports.
-Rather, it must be asked what mechanisms exist to restrict the operation of the anti-terrorism law to those situations where it is properly required on operational grounds. - 49.
+Rather, it must be asked what mechanisms exist to restrict the operation of the anti-terrorism law to those situations where it is properly required on operational grounds.

 The obvious place to start is with the definition of terrorism.
 Surely, it may be thought, if the concept of terrorism is defined with sufficient rigour, the special laws will be applied only where that is merited, and much of the potential for abuse will be removed.